B2B Podcast Benchmarks: What the Data Really Means for Your Show

 Branded Podcast ROI: Why Benchmarks Aren’t the Whole Story

 Recently, we walked through these numbers with our clients.
-And more often than note, our clients just want to know:
+And more often than not, our clients just want to know:

 This is where branded podcast engagement metrics come in.
 Instead of obsessing over downloads, ask yourself: